Posted on March. 10th, 2020, | By WayKen Rapid Manufacturing

 Problem 1.
 Too Much Equipment, Not Enough Workers

 Today, they have kept this tradition.
 The Tennessee shop has recently bought three automated CNC machining cells.
 Those include a 5-axis Machining center, a chip conveyor, coolant pumps, and a part collector.
 The whole system basically works as a single block.
 The owners have taught their machinists to watch two cells at a time.
-They are planning to buy the more without increasing the number of machinists.
+They are planning to buy more without increasing the number of machinists.

 Problem 2.
 Machine Tools are Not Working During All the Allotted Time

 A director of a rapid production facility took notice that his equipment could work at night as well as during the daytime.
 He saw that while a human full-time week has only 40 hours, the machine tools can work 120 or even 168 hours a week.
-CNC production overnight could up his output at least by the times without hiring and training new people to man the tools at night because the Cnc technology has developed that a complete automation of all the processes is possible.
+CNC production overnight could up his output at least by the times without hiring and training new people to man the tools at night because the Cnc technology has developed that complete automation of all the processes is possible.

 The director first installed all his machine tools with longer chip conveyors and directed all the chip from the shop into a larger tank that needed emptying only once in two days.
 Next, he installed large cutting tool change mechanisms with 64 tools or more.
 That way he could mount duplicate tools into the system and arrange for the machine tool to use new cutters after the old ones were worn.
 Next, he purchased automatic feedstock mechanisms for his lathes and robotic hands for his milling machine tools.
 If set up correctly, they could install blanks into the tools without human help.
 And lastly, the director bought special part collection systems for unloading.